Blackbird002/Sorting-Algorithms/README.md

 **Time Complexity:** O(n^2)

 ## Insertion Sort
 A simple sorting algorithm that builds the final sorted array/list one item at a time.
 It's an efficient algorithm for sorting a small number of elements.
 Uses the **incremental approach**.
+Since we have a sorted subarray A[1...j-1], we insert a single element A[j] into the proper place which results in the sorted subarray A[1..j].

 Algorithm (Introduction to Algorithms 3rd Edition - Cormen, Leiserson, Rivest, Stein):
 ```